webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 == Also ==

 * Talk with NewRelic and SOASTA —met at velocity— if they can sponsor us free server usage monitoring
 * Talked w/ NGINX a senior contributor:
-** Site load w/ MediaWiki; set it in between Varnish and Apache helps with load
-** Will start thread to get integration patterns
+** Site load w/ MediaWiki; set it in between Varnish and Apache helps with load ** Will start thread to get integration patterns
 * MediaWiki has also some improvements:
 ** The slowest component being the "Parser", they are now recommending ** Templates managed by Lua (a language)
-** Use new Template parser web service [http://www.mediawiki.org/wiki/Lua_scripting Lua, Scibunto], Parsoid. [http://blog.wikimedia.org/2013/03/04/parsoid-how-wikipedia-catches-up-with-the-web See this post]
+** Use new Template parser web service [http://www.mediawiki.org/wiki/Lua_scripting Lua, Scibunto], Parsoid [http://blog.wikimedia.org/2013/03/04/parsoid-how-wikipedia-catches-up-with-the-web See this post]